 Beyond Kimberley: Fair Trade and Artisanal Mines

-Though the Kimberley Process is a starting point, many argue it's not enough.
+Though the Kimberley Process is a starting point, many argue itโs not enough.
 Brands that source from Fair Trade mines or artisanal miners ensure a higher level of ethical conduct, from labor conditions to environmental impact.

 Lab-Grown: The Ethical Alternative?